 Robotic cutting and trimming is a robot application that consists of removing material to follow a predetermined path to create a finished product.
 For example, removing the excess from a plastic thermoformed part.

 Likewise, the robot has very high path repeatability they can improve quality over manual trimming allied with an increase in production due to reduced cycle times.

 Examples of the materials handled by robots are fibreglass, composite materials, metal (flash removal from casting) wood and foams.

-Material handling robots eliminate the need for manual labour to perform lifting tasks, for example, moving, sorting, optimising among others.
-Furthermore, material handling robots are very effective at carrying out repetitive tasks especially when the operator needs to lift up a high payload.
+Material handling robots eliminate the need for manual labour to perform lifting tasks.
+For example, moving, sorting, optimising, among others.
+Consequently, material handling robots are very effective at carrying out repetitive tasks, especially when the operator needs to lift a high payload.

 Robotic dispensing allows for very controlled path following, allowing the laying down of beads of the product with great accuracy.
 Allied with a controlled dispensing system the robot can very accurately control the quantity of material dispensed via a direct interface.
 Also, this interface allows for changes in flow rate to be carried out in synchronisation with the robot path.